Condition00/transcript-api/README.md

 A TypeScript/Node.js API for audio transcription using Faster Whisper, with Express and Python backend integration.

-## Features

-- Audio file upload and transcription
-- RESTful API endpoints
-- TypeScript with Express.js frontend
-- Python backend with Faster Whisper for transcription
-- Support for multiple audio formats

-## Prerequisites

-- Node.js (v16 or higher)
-- Python (v3.8 or higher)
-- npm or yarn

 ## Installation

 1. Clone the repository: